hansroh/skitai/README.rst

 - app.py: File, Main app
 - appack: Directory, Module package for helping app like config.py, model.py etc...
 - static: Directory, Static file like css, js, images.
-This directory should be mounted
+This directory would be mounted for using
 - templates: Directory, Jinaja and Chameleon template files
 - resources: Directory, Various files as app need like sqlite db file.
-In you app, you use these files, you can use relative path like os.path.join ('resources', ...), because app's working directory will always location of app.py
+In you app, you use these files, you can access file in resources by app.get_resource ("db", "sqlite3.db") like os.path.join manner.

 Access Saddle App